HieuNguyenTrong/HieuNg.github.io/_posts/2020-02-23-Preparing-Custom-Dataset-For-Training-Yolov3.md

 **By: Jason Ng**

-Collecting dataset and annotating/labeling as below:
+# Collecting dataset and annotating/labeling as below:

-1. Gathering data by Google Image Search from a chrome extenion callsed Download All Images through a **zip** icon of Google Chrome.
+## Gathering data by Google Image Search from a chrome extenion callsed Download All Images through a **zip** icon of Google Chrome.

-(Google Image Search)
 [https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en%22]

-2. Labeling Data
+## Labeling Data

 Labeling means drawing bounding boxes around the objects:
 Installing a tool **LabelImg** as below: